SvichkarevAnatoly/Bioinformatics-DNA-Motifs-Search/README.md

       -o [OUTPUT], --output [OUTPUT]
                             output file with matching results.
 If not specified, write output to stdout.
-      -tf TF, --factor TF   transcription factor name in pwm file.
+      -tf TF [TF ...], --factor TF [TF ...] transcription factor name in pwm file.
 If not specified, matching with all tf in pwm file.
       -th THRESHOLD, --threshold THRESHOLD
                             The parameter threshold split for better control on